Graffioh/ArcAim/README.md

 Enjoy and let me know (with a DM on Twitter: @graffioh or Discord: Graffioh#2823) anything useful to get better coding wise :)

+IMPORTANT!
+For now if You want to build and compile you need to open the .sln project with Visual Studio Community (not Code).

 Example of early prototype gameplay:

 ![gameplayGIF](https://i.imgur.com/yf4gMYa.gif)